Posted on 27-07-21 at 5:45 pm

 Let us consider the first question: whether to continue with the CFA Program or not.
 For those who did not pass, the typical advice is to keep trying; however, I suggest a more thoughtful approach.
 Put the result on the side for a moment and ask yourself: Did I really enjoy the subject matter?
 Try doing a post-audit on why you did not pass.
 Was it because you did not have enough time to prepare for the exam?
 Or did you have a very hard time understanding the concepts?
 Is the CFA Program aligned with your career aspirations?
 Carefully thinking through these questions will help you decide whether or not to continue with the program.

 If you fundamentally enjoyed the material and you have an interest in investment management, then I’d recommend that you continue.
 Now for the next question: when to take the exam?
-If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in next available window, i.e. May 2021.
-Here are the available paths that you can choose from:
+If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window.

-If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam in August or November 2021 or maybe next year.
+If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam next year, as yu would need more time to study and practice in order to pass.

 For whichever decision you finally go with, I wish you the best of luck.